arnaudporet/kgml2sif/readme.md

 ## kgml2sif

-Converts KGML-encoded KEGG pathways to the SIF file format.
+Convert KGML-encoded KEGG pathways to the SIF file format.

-For information about the KGML file format, please see at the end of this readme file.
+For information about the KGML file format see at the end of this readme file.

-For information about the SIF file format, please see at the end of this readme file.
+For information about the SIF file format see at the end of this readme file.

 ### Requirements